silentorb/marloth-story/books/fairytale/part5.md

 stairs up to the porch.
 The front door was opened by Miss Perrywinkle.

 "Good evening good sirs!" she said, ushering them inside.
-Once she had taken their coats, she asked them if they would like to buy some tea."
+Once she had taken their coats, she asked them if they would like some tea."

 The librarian stood there for a moment in surprise before acquiescing with.
 "I suppose I would.
 What kinds of tea do you have?"